dhanushe/UberHackathon-Submission/README.md

 3. Enter three possible dates that you can make it to the trip
 4. Generate a plan based on the largest overlaps in availability
 5. Calculate the most efficient route through all houses and the destination

+## License
+This project is licensed under the MIT License - see LICENSE.md for details.

+## Contact
+If you have any questions or issues, please reach out at:

+Emails: dhanush.eashwar@gmail.com, mundra.akshat@gmail.com